LogoHistorical Figure MBTI

 Though politically capable, Milnes does not read as structurally obsessed.
 He participated in institutions; he did not fundamentally redesign them.

-He navigated power structures, but he did not appear driven by structural optimization.
+He navigated power structures, but he was not driven by structural optimization.
+Action served connection, not the other way around.

 Si — Inferior